Alexis-Dk/internet-store/Online-shopping/README.txt

 db.password = root
 db.url = jdbc:mysql://localhost:3306/internetshop
-If you  have anather username and parol, please change in /dao/src/main/resources/daoApplication.properties If you  have anather username and parol, please change them in ExecuteBuild.bat on your username and parol
+If you  have anather username and parol, please change in /dao/src/main/resources/daoApplication.properties and username and parol in ExecuteBuild.bat on your username and parol

 2.MAVEN http://maven.apache.org/
 Open the file settings.xml in your maven(...\maven3.3.9\conf\settings.xml)